anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 | `acceleration` | key/value pairs for selection of the appropriate acceleration technology      |
 | `metadata`     | key/value pairs for selection of the appropriate redundancy domain            |

-<p align="center"><b>Table 3-2:</b> Attributes of compute resources</p>
+**Table 3-2:** Attributes of compute resources

-<a name="3.2.1.3"></a>
-#### 3.2.1.3 Virtual Storage
+#### Virtual Storage

 A virtual machine and container can consume storage through a number of means.
 These include storage that is:

- - managed via the hypervisor and container runtime (Hypervisor Attached for virtual machine and Container Persistent for containers) and is connected via cloud infrastructure underlay network and
+ * managed via the hypervisor and container runtime (Hypervisor Attached for virtual machine and Container Persistent for containers) and is connected via cloud infrastructure underlay network and
- - Shared File Storage and the Object storage which is connected via the tenant / user overlay network.
+ * Shared File Storage and the Object storage which is connected via the tenant / user overlay network.
 The details of the tenant storage consumption model are covered in section ["3.6.3 Storage for Tenant Consumption"](#3.6.3).

 In managing the provision of virtual storage the tenant should be able to request alternate performance levels, capacity and behaviours.
 The set of selectable attributes includes:

 * Storage class: Block, File, Object.
 * Retention Policy - persistent (storage volume / data) is persistent across stop/start of workload; ephemeral storage - there is no data retention across stop/start events for the workload.
 * Underlying physical device type (HDD, SSD, etc.).
 * Performance characteristic - defined as: Latency, IOPS (Input/Output Operations per second), and throughput.
 * Enhanced features - set of selectable features such as: auto-replicate, encryption, snapshot support.

 Note that approximate numeric ranges for the qualitative values used above are given in the [Storage Extensions](./chapter04.md#4.2.6) section.